open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 ### 1- Did you actually deploy all of your resources to Kubernetes?

-Okay…you may be lauging at me for how obvious this sounds, but it totally happened to me.
+Okay…you may be laughing at me for how obvious this sounds, but it totally happened to me.
 In fact, it happened while I was adding the [`PodMonitor`](https://github.com/avillela/otel-target-allocator-talk/blob/main/src/resources/04a-pod-monitor.yml) example to the